Robot Code Basics

 RobotContainer.java

-As mentioned above, the "Robot Container" is created as the robot boots up.
-When you create a new project,
+As mentioned above, the "Robot Container" is created when you create a new project, and one of the first things that gets executed when running robot code.

 This file contains a small number of functions and examples to help you organized.